Shahid-1808/procurement-supplier-performance-analytics-dashboard/README.md

 ## Project Type

-Personal Portfolio Project
+**Personal Portfolio Project**

-Dataset is fully synthetic and created for learning and portfolio purposes.
+**Note:** All data used in this project is synthetic and created solely for learning and portfolio purposes.